A Tailored approach to South Africa’s Fuel Industry

 - Proof of bank account

 Please send the documentation to firstname.lastname@example.org and we will let you know as soon as the verification procedures have been performed.

-TradeSafe requires the Buyer (the party who will deposit the funds with TradeSafe), all Wholesalers and the Seller (the party receiving the funds to their bank account) to be linked and be a party to the same TradeSafe transaction.
+TradeSafe requires the Buyer (the party who will deposit the funds with TradeSafe), all Wholesalers and the End-Seller (the party receiving the funds to their bank account) to be linked and be a party to the same TradeSafe transaction.
 This ensures that terms are agreed by everybody, that all parties are vetted, that there is complete transparency (with respect to performance) and that everybody is on the same page.
 When a transaction is created, all parties must be linked.
 TradeSafe will not link any additional parties to an already existing transaction.
 This is becoming quite common amongst suppliers who at the last-minute requests TradeSafe to link the actual supplier to the transaction, who in the turn the new supplier asks TradeSafe to link an additional supplier...and so on and so forth...no more.
 Please see below how TradeSafe assists in linking all parties to a single transaction.
+THE END-SELLER ON THE TRADESAFE SYSTEM MUST BE THE PARTY THAT WILL RECEIVE THE FUNDS TO THEIR BANK ACCOUNT.
+If they are not receiving the funds to their account, then they are not the End-Seller and must be treated as a wholesaler, Sub-Agent or other intemediary.

-TradeSafe now has all the information to build a single TradeSafe transaction and links all parties to the transaction using its proprietary confidentiality feature.
-The parties will never be disclosed to each other and the profits will remain hidden.
-The end-supplier now has comfort as he/she can see whether the funds are indeed in escrow and that it is indeed allocated to him/her.
-For the Wholesalers, rest assured, Tradesafe will enforce CONFIDENTIALITY so that your parties' and any profits payable to you are protected and will never be disclosed to any other party.
+For the intemediaries, rest assured, Tradesafe will enforce CONFIDENTIALITY so that your parties' and any profits payable to you are protected and will never be disclosed to any other party.
 That is our promise!

 Payment Release Mechanism